Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

     > `Edit` (top left corner) →  `Bulk-add pitch accents`.

 There may be some cards that still have an empty `AJTWordPitch` field.
-This is simply because the plugin did not have a pitch for that word.
+This is simply because the add-on did not contain the pitch data for those words.

 ---